New Earth Resiliency Training Module

 Meditation Walk with Thupten Phuntsok and The Jacques Marchais Museum of Tibetan Art

-Venerable Thupten Phuntsok and artist Tattfoo Tan led their second meditative nature walk through Freshkills Park.
-Participants practiced engagement with the world through walking meditation.
-They used a water bowl technique that offers an additional level of awareness.
+Venerable Thupten Phuntsok and artist Tattfoo Tan have led three meditative nature walk through Freshkills Park.
+Meditation is the practice of calming one’s mind and focusing

 Adirondack Pack Basket Workshop

 Participants learned how to make their own pack baskets during a free two-day workshop with Linda Scherz Allen of Adirondack Basketry.
 Pack baskets are woven by hand using techniques that have been passed down through generations.
 Wilderness guides, hunters and trappers used the pack basket to carry what they took with them into the woods.

 Shelter Building Workshop (at Freshkills Park Discovery Day)